-Some signs of truncus arteriosus may indicate a problem that needs urgent care.
-If your baby experiences any of the following signs and symptoms and you can't see your baby's doctor immediately, seek emergency medical care:
+Some signs of truncus arteriosus can indicate a problem that needs urgent care.
+If your baby has any of the following signs and symptoms and you can't see your baby's doctor immediately, seek emergency medical care:

 - Rapid, shallow or labored breathing

 - Worsening of blue coloring of the skin

 Truncus arteriosus occurs when your baby's heart is developing in the womb, and is, therefore, present at birth (congenital).
 In most cases the cause is unknown.

 Your heart has four pumping chambers that circulate your blood.
 The "doors" of the chambers (valves) control the flow of blood, opening and closing to ensure that blood flows in a single direction.

 - The right atrium, the upper right chamber, receives oxygen-poor blood from your body and delivers it into the right ventricle.

 - The right ventricle, the lower right chamber, pumps the blood through a large vessel called the pulmonary artery and into the lungs, where the blood is resupplied with oxygen.